simmundi/trurl/docs/index.md

 - [Store API](./store.md) describes how to use the dataframe aspect of Trurl, read and write data.
 - [Dependency Injection and configuration](./di.md) describes how to use Bento, Trurl's DI container.
-- [Engine API](./ecs.md) describes how to use the ECS aspect of Trurl, read and write data.
+- [Engine and Entity Processing](./ecs.md) describes how to use the ECS aspect of Trurl, read and write data.